Pentax K-1 versus Nikon D750

 Both the K-1 and the D750 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D750 replaced the earlier Nikon D700, while the K-1 does not have a direct predecessor.

 So what conclusions can be drawn?
 Which of the two cameras – the Pentax K-1 or the Nikon D750 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (36.2 vs 24.2MP) with a 22% higher linear resolution.